jundalisay/sp/content/en/material/principles/part-1/chapter-03d.md

 So the sequence is:

-1. Energy
-2. Effort
+1. The Identity Changes its state or configuration
+2. Energy Flows through the Identity
+3. Action Happens through the Identity
-3. Force (if there is another object to move or be moved, or act on or be acted on)
+4. Force Results (if there is another object to move or be moved, or act on or be acted on)

+Effort is steps 1 and 2.

 ### How Physics Came Up With Action